 Although keywords are essential for ASO in both stores, they are evaluated differently.
 The indexing process for Google Play works similarly to that of Google Search.
 This means Google considers all textual elements when indexing keywords for your app.
 You’ll also want to repeat keywords 3-5 times across all fields to rank for them.

 The Apple App Store, however, provides a specific field for your keywords.
 Sometimes, it even gets them from your competitors and category name.
 In contrast to Google Play, you should not repeat keywords across any fields for iOS apps.

 Below are the known ranking factors for both stores.

 Apple App Store & Google Play Store Ranking Factors

-Google Play and the Apple App Store use sophisticated algorithms to sort search results.
+Google Play Store and the Apple App Store ranking factors are part of the sophisticated algorithms that sort search results.
 Even though the exact information is not available, it is possible to deduce factors influencing the app store rankings.

 - App URL

 - In-app events